Term-4-CSD-Team-48/ai-endpoint/README.md

 The server should be run with

-docker run --gpus all -p 8080:8080 -p 1935:1935 -e API_PORT=8000 public.ecr.aws/l1g2c1s4/50.001:ai
+docker run --gpus all -p 8080:8080 -p 1935:1935 -e API_PORT=80 public.ecr.aws/l1g2c1s4/50.001:ai

 This server uses GPU, listens on ports 8080 HTTP and 1935 RTMP.
 If your machine has no GPU the HTTP server will crash.

-The server will think that the API_PORT is located at 8000 through the -e API_PORT=8000 option but you have to change it if you're hosting the API on a different port.
+The server will think that the API's port is located at 80 through the -e API_PORT=80 option but you have to change it if you're hosting the API on a different port.
 There's no need to tell the AI server the API's ip as it will just take the ip address of the last GET /observe request.

 ### Streaming the livefeed to the AI server for processing